 Warehouse Workers are the best paid with the average salary hovering at $20.17 per hour; Loaders, Forklift Drivers, and Unloaders also rank near the top of the list, pulling in $18.77, around $18.56, and about $17.65, respectively.
 With salaries averaging $9.00, Cashiers are among the lowest paid at Wal-Mart Distribution Center.

 Years of Experience

-Survey participants who have worked at Wal-Mart Distribution Center for between five and 10 years earn $19.71 per hour on average.
-The largest fraction of Wal-Mart Distribution Center people (48 percent) have been working for one to four years and earn around $17.57 per hour on average.
+Five to nine years of work experience seem to result in median wages of approximately $19.71 per hour.
+The largest fraction of Wal-Mart Distribution Center people (48 percent) have been working for one to four years and earn about $17.57 per hour on average.

-Residents of Marcy, N.Y. pick up paychecks that are higher than any other city — the median salary is $21.43 per hour; other top-paying cities include Apple Valley, Calif. (about $19.54) and Hermiston, Ore. ($17.90).
-By state, the highest compensation levels appear in New York, where the average salary is $19.40 per hour.
+Residents of Marcy, N.Y. pick up paychecks that are higher than any other city — the median salary is $21.43 per hour; other top-paying cities include Apple Valley, Calif. (around $19.54) and Hermiston, Ore. ($17.90).
+Within the firm, employees working in New York take home the most — approximately $19.40 per hour on average.

 Certifications and Degrees

 OSHA Forklift Operator Certifications have significantly higher pay than non-accredited workers at $21.35 per hour.

 The highest-paying skill to have in this role seems to be Shipping; employees claiming this as part of the toolbox earn a median of around $20.18 per hour.
 Customer Service is a popular skill among Wal-Mart Distribution Center workers, with approximately one-third of those surveyed reporting using it on the job.
 Machine Operation, Inventory Control, and Logistics were also reported by many survey participants.